Originally published in 2021, edited for content and clarity.

 - Stevie Nicks and Christine McVie

-It’s impossible to overstate how massive Fleetwood Mac were in the 70s (Rumours alone has sold 40 million copies worldwide), and they had their greatest success after Christine McVie and Stevie Nicks joined the band (I’ll likely wax poetic about my love for Lindsey Buckingham another time; this ain’t his day).
+It’s impossible to overstate how massive Fleetwood Mac was in the 1970s (Rumours alone has sold 40 million copies worldwide), and they had their greatest success after Christine McVie and Stevie Nicks joined the band (I’ll likely wax poetic about my love for Lindsey Buckingham another time; this ain’t his day).
 Nicks, with her distinctive voice and her witch persona, got the lion’s share of the attention, but McVie’s contributions to the band should not be overlooked: “Don’t Stop” is as good as anything Fleetwood Mac recorded.
-Fleetwood Mac were inducted into the Rock and Roll in 1998; Nicks was also inducted as a solo artist in 2019, making her the only woman to be inducted twice.
+Fleetwood Mac was inducted into the Rock and Roll in 1998; Nicks was also inducted as a solo artist in 2019, making her the first of two women inducted twice (Tina Turner became the second in 2021).

 - Joan Jett